Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Experiments

 \subsection{Computational efficiency}

 While Lorentz-equivariant architectures offer valuable inductive biases, they often come with significant computational overhead compared to the corresponding non-equivariant architectures.
 To evaluate this trade-off, we report both nominal FLOPs -- which capture architectural complexity -- and empirical training time, which also reflects implementation efficiency, in Tab.~\ref{tab:tagging} and Fig.~\ref{fig:amp_multiplicity}.
-Our LLoCa models introduce a modest increase in computational cost, with FLOPs rising by 10–30\% and training time by 30–110\%, depending on the task and architecture.
-In contrast, the state-of-the-art L-GATr architecture~\cite{spinner2025lorentz} incurs significantly higher costs, with a $5$--$100\times$ increase in FLOPs and a $4\times$ increase in training time relative to our LLoCa-Transformer.
+Our LLoCa networks introduce a modest increase in computational cost, with FLOPs rising by 10–50\% and training time by 60–100\%, depending on the task and architecture.
+The computational overhead of LLoCa networks is split about evenly between (i) the initial prediction of local frames and (ii) the frame-to-frame transformations in tensorial message passing.
+A more efficient implementation is likely to further reduce both sources of training-time overhead within LLoCa networks.
+In contrast, the state-of-the-art L-GATr architecture~\cite{spinner2025lorentz} incurs significantly higher costs, with a $10\times$ increase in FLOPs and a $4\times$ increase in training time relative to our LLoCa-Transformer, see App.~\ref{app:ablations_tagging}.